lm3nitro/Projects/New/Network Services SMB.md

 + Operating system version: 6.1
 + Linux OS: Ubuntu
-+ Shares: It has a `profiles` shrename that has user profiles
++ Shares: It has a `profiles` sharename that has user profiles

 ## Detecting SMB Enumeration:

 Taking another look at Wireshark, this is what I was able to see.
-Based on the output, the client is sending many request at once, this is considered abnormal SMB traffic behavior:
+Based on the output, the client is sending many requests at once, this is considered abnormal SMB traffic behavior:

 ![Pasted image 20240918130154](https://github.com/user-attachments/assets/c9040af2-158f-4fcf-ac4a-b9700637894c)